-If it is, you will need to ask the owner to apply, or for their permission to apply, to us as set out under ‘Apply to prune or remove a tree on private land’(PDF, 248KB).
+If it is, you will need to ask the owner to apply, or for their permission to apply, to us as set out under ' Tree removal or pruning on private land.(PDF, 81KB)

 We will allow up to 10% of a trees canopy to be removed without consent provided that: